Category Archives: members

 Maggie Cargill

-Maggie is an American import who has been improvising since 2006, and joined WIT in 2013.
+Maggie-from-Kansas has been improvising since 2006, and joined WIT in 2013.
 She went back to America to finish her studies, but Wellington still wants her back as soon as may be.

 She has performed with, directed and produced for several improv troupes around the Kansas City area, including working on the Kansas City Improv Festival.
 Maggie has performed in several WIT shows in 2013, including Micetro, Improv Lounge and The Young and the WITless 7.